Wattpad/kube-sqs-autoscaler/README.md

 # kube-sqs-autoscaler
 Kubernetes pod autoscaler based on queue size in AWS SQS.
-It periodically retrieves the number of messages in your queue and scales pods accordingly.
+It periodically retrieves the number of messages(Visible and inflight) in your queue and scales pods accordingly.

 ## Setting up
 Setting up kube-sqs-autoscaler requires two steps: